Manuscript Critique

 Self-Publishing:

-The Honest Truth About Self-Publication
+The Truth About Self-Publication

-Book editor Michael Garrett, provider of professional book editing services, an elderly gray-haired man with no facial hair Self-publishing advice that you can count on can be difficult to find, but I'm here to tell you the honest truth.
+Book editing pro Michael Garrett, an elderly gray-haired man with no facial hair Self-publishing advice that you can count on can be difficult to find, but I'm here to tell you the honest truth.

 In fact, self-publishing can be an excellent option.
 I, Michael Garrett, Stephen King’s first editor and publisher, self-published my own novel, CAPTIVE.
 Since I have been both traditionally and self-published, I'll give you my honest opinion of both.